Raghavendra-Gali/edx_analytics_edge/README.md

 ### EDX Course MITx - 15.071x (Summer 2015)

+#### Week 10 (Integer Optimization)

+Integer optimization is closely related to linear optimization, but all the variables have to be an integer.
+They can be binary, or multi-value.
+You can specify logical functions by adding values, and setting constraints accordingly.

 #### Week 9 (Linear Optimization)
 This week used Excel sheets to set up an optimization problem.
 Each problem was formulated as follows: